netxms/netxms-doc/admin/data-collection.rst

 --------------------

-In simplest case, |product_name| server collects values of specified metrics and stores them in the database.
+In simplest case, |product_name| server collects values of specified metrics and stores them in database.
 However, you can also specify various transformations for original value.
 For example, you may be interested in a delta value, not in a raw value of some metric.
 Or, you may want to have metric's value converted from bytes to kilobytes.
 All transformations will take place after receiving new value and before threshold processing.

+Data type after transformation - drop down menu of required data type.

 Data transformation consists of two steps.
-On the first step, delta calculation is performed.
+In the first step, delta calculation is performed.
 You can choose four types of delta calculation:

 =================== ===========================================================